Register of Charities - The Charity Commission BOROUGH OF HAVANT SPORT AND LEISURE TRUST

 Activities - how the charity spends its money

-The provision of sport and leisure activities to the community of Havant and the surrounding area via the operation of two multi-use leisure centres.
+The provision of sport and leisure activities to the surrounding community via the operation of multi-use leisure facilities and wellbeing hub.

 Charitable expenditure with investment gains

 Some charities generate all, or a substantial part, of their income from investments which may have been donated to the charity as endowment or set aside by the charity from its own resources in the past.
 Such investments usually take the form of stocks and shares but may include other assets, such as property, that are capable of generating income and/or capital growth.